jain-lakshit/Drum-Kit/README.md

 > Play the instrument by clicking on their image or pressing their respective keys on keyboard.

 ## General info
+The kit has 7 instruments, which can be played by either clicking on them or pressing the corresponding keys on keyboard.
+The kit plays the sound of the instrument being called.

 ## Technologies
 * HTML